SF-WDI-LABS/tunely-angular/docs/sprint2.md

 * build a form to save Albums into our database
 * add a `.post` method to our server so that it can receive the form's data

-> Note: as we go through this if you get stuck make use of the hints, your neighbors and the solutions
+> Note: as we go through this if you get stuck make use of the hints, your neighbors and the solutions.

 > You must complete all of the previous sprint before starting this sprint. (excludes stretch challenges)

 ## Step 1: